Worried about whether you’re getting the best deal on your mortgage?

 The company is an accredited business with the Better Business Bureau and currently holds a ‘B’ rating based on complaint history.
 Their BBB customer rating is 3.92/5 from about 700 reviews.

-In summary, Better Mortgage appears to be generating a lot of positive buzz from its customers, though it’s not quite perfect.
+In summary, Better Mortgage appears to be generating a lot of positive buzz from its customers, though they aren’t quite perfect.

 And their bevy of guarantees might give you peace of mind to use them for a home purchase as well.

-The main cons are the minimum 620 FICO score across all products, the lack of a full product menu, and the absence of physical locations.
+The main cons are the lack of a full product menu, and the absence of physical locations.

 Investment from American Express and Citi